facebook twitter google youtube linkedin

 5. Soil Nutrient Sensors

-These sensors measure essential nutrients such as nitrogen (N), phosphorus (P), and potassium (K), which are vital for plant growth and crop productivity.
+These sensors measure important nutrients like nitrogen (N), phosphorus (P), and potassium (K).
+These nutrients are crucial for plant growth and crop yield.

 Applications: